MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-preview.md

 Many new features have been added, and the settings for new items and features are *preserved* when saving.
 You should be able to edit most workbooks with the existing workbook view, then open them in the preview to get new functionality and features.

 In dashboard mode:
-* Not all types of objects can be added while editing.
-Only text, parameters, and query items are supported.
+* A limited set of items can be added to dashboards at this time; Only text, parameters, and query items are currently supported.
-* Not all data sources are supported for editing.
-Currently only Logs, Azure Resource Graph, and Azure Data Explorer are supported.
+* A limited set of data sources are supported in dashboards; only Logs, Azure Resource Graph, Azure Data Explorer, and Prometheus queries are currently supported.
+* Saved dashboards opened in the non-preview dashboard view display a warning that it may not display accurately outside of the preview, with a link to open that item in the preview view.
 * Any items with conditional visibility set are never visible in dashboard mode.
-* If you save a workbook in dashboard mode, and opening it in standard non-preview Workbooks, a warning is displayed indicating that it may not display accurately outside of the preview.
+* As dashboards are based on the workbooks infrastructure, there's still an implicit order of items in the dashboard, which determines which parameters or exported data are available to other items on the dashboard.
+This order is determined by the order in which items are added to the dashboard.
+The  order of items can be changed by using the **Step Order** option in the edit menu toolbar.
+The layout of items on the dashboard itself isn't directly related to the order of items, so you can do things like move a parameters step to the right side of the dashboard instead of the top; but make sure the parameters step appears in the step order panel above any other items that need those parameters.

 Other limitations / known issues:
 * Pins - all pinned items from the workbooks preview pin the existing standard items to Azure Dashboards.
 No new visualization functionality/settings are currently available in pinned dashboard parts.
 * Opening workbook content from URLs, or with `NewNotebookData` isn't currently supported.
 * "Show query when not editing" functionality was removed.
 If you were a fan of this feature, let us know via feedback from the preview view in the Azure portal.
-* Move in and out of groups isn't yet supported
+* Move in and out of groups isn't yet supported.
-* "Send to Workbooks" from other views always sends to the non-preview workbooks
+* "Send to Workbooks" from other views always sends to the non-preview workbooks.
-* Metrics limitations
+* Metrics limitations:
-  * Time brushing / selection isn't yet supported
+  * Time brushing / selection isn't yet supported.
-  * Alert rule options do not yet appear in metrics toolbar
+  * Alert rule options do not yet appear in metrics toolbar.
   * Metrics editing has only limited support through Metrics explorer.
-* Not all links are supported
+* Not all links are supported:
   * Links to many of the application insights custom views aren't yet supported.
 * Data sources not yet supported:
   * Azure Role Based Access Control (RBAC)
   * Change Tracking (much of this data is also available through Azure Resource Graph data source now)
   * Custom Provider
   * Custom Endpoint
-* Many data sources have minimal editing implementations
+* Many data sources have minimal editing implementations.
 * The updated version of Markdown used in workbooks is *less* forgiving and adheres to modern Markdown specifications, including supporting Git-flavored markdown (GFM).
 Some markdown that appears to display properly in standard workbooks but isn't correct in the preview need to be updated.
 The most common cases are in markdown tables that have mismatched columns.
 In most cases, fixing it to display properly in the preview *also* display properly in standard workbooks.

 If you need help, reach out to the Workbooks team on the [Workbooks teams channel](https://aka.ms/workbooksteams) or send feedback in the Workbooks preview view.